Malonate-semialdehyde dehydrogenase

-The 4 substrates of this enzyme are 3-oxopropanoate, NAD^{+}, NADP^{+}, and H_{2}O, whereas its 4 products are malonate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are 3-oxopropanoic acid, reduced nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are malonic acid, reduced NADH, and a proton.
+This enzyme can use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-oxopropanoate:NAD(P)+ oxidoreductase.
 This enzyme participates in beta-alanine metabolism.